Braver Bridge Builders

 Albuquerque, NM

-Join us for our monthly dinner/discussion meeting.
+Join us for our monthly dinner/discussion.
 Come for the discussion at 7:00pm, even if you aren't able to make the meal time at 6:00pm.

 6:00-8:30 pm